Angel tube station: Overstation building

 In September 2022, planning approval was granted to reconstruct the Angel Square office complex which also incorporates the station's surface entrance.
 The scheme involves stripping the building back to its concrete frame, adding two new storeys and replacing the original brick and stone façade with a glass curtain wall.
 The plans triggered much objection from conservation groups such as Save Britain's Heritage, who argued that it was a significant example of post-war architecture.
 The works resulted in the partial closure of the station entrances which will be upgraded as part of the rebuild.

 Location

 On Islington High Street, the station provides access to several nearby Off West End or Fringe theatre venues including the Old Red Lion Theatre, Sadler's Wells Theatre, the King's Head Theatre and the Almeida Theatre.
 It is the nearest station to City University's main campus, Chapel Market, and the antiques market and dealers of Camden Passage.
-Between Angel and Old Street is the disused City Road station.
+Between Angel and Old Street is the disused station.

-London Bus routes and night routes serve the station.
+London Buses routes 4, 19, 30, 38, 43, 56, 73, 153, 205, 214, 274, 341, 476 and night routes N19, N38, N41, N73, N205 and N277 serve the station.

 Services

 Angel station is on the Bank or City branch of the Northern line in London fare zone 1.
-It is between King's Cross St Pancras to the north and Old Street to the south.
+It is between to the north and to the south.
 Train frequencies vary throughout the day, but generally operate every 3–6 minutes between 05:50 and 00:40 in both directions.